-- unity: (default) During all time steps and radiative sub-steps the direction of the rays stays the same. - random: At each time step (and radiative sub-step) a new base axis system is chosen at random - randomgroup: At each new time step a new base axis system is chosen at random.
-It is kept for all radiative sub-steps.
+- unity: (default) During all time steps and radiative sub-steps the direction of the rays stays the same. - o random: At each time step (and radiative sub-step) a new base axis system is chosen at random - randomgroup: At each new time step a new base axis system is chosen at random.
+It is kept for all radiative sub-steps. - o alternate: Alternate between unity and random orientation matrix.